 Georgia (Country) Corporate Tax Rate, Standard rate: 15%

-Corporate Income Tax (CIT) is applied to profit of LLCs and other Georgian legal entities.
-Typically, this tax is only levied at time of distribution.
+Corporate Income Tax (CIT) is applied to the profit of LLCs and other Georgian legal entities.
+Typically, this tax is only levied at the time of distribution.
 Reinvested profits within the company can remain indefinitely without being taxed.

-CIT for Virtual Zone Companies: Exempt (0%)
+CIT for Virtual Zone Companies OR Free Industrial Zone (FIZ) entity: Exempt (0%)

-Taxes in Georgia (Country): Withholding Rates
+Taxation in Georgia (Country): Tax Withholding

 Salary paid to resident individuals: 20%